BYRIO/krita-webdoc-zh/KritaFAQ.rst

 No. Krita has been designed from the ground up to use real colors, not indexed palettes.
-There are no plans to support indexed color images, though Krita can export to some indexed color image formats, such as GIF.
-However, Krita does not offer detailed control over pixel values.
+There are no plans to support indexed color images, although Krita can export to some indexed color image formats, such as GIF.
+However, it does not offer detailed control over pixel values.

 How can I produce a backtrace on Windows?